 Kolmi Na Kevaab is an easy-to-cook Parsi favorite that will inspire many requests for seconds.
 It's mildly spicy, soft on the inside, and slightly crisp on the outside.
 It does have the typical Indian flavors of cumin and chilli, but the addition of Worcestershire sauce gives it a unique twist.
 Have it as a starter or as a side to brown rice pilaf, dhansak masala daal (recipes for that coming soon) and end with a quick snooze if it's your Sunday lunch menu.

-- 1 small green chili (such as a Thai bird chili), chopped fine
+1 small green chile (such as a Thai bird chile), chopped fine

 Place shrimp in a food processor and pulse until finely chopped, about 10 short pulses.
 Alternatively, chop finely by hand.
 Transfer to a large bowl.
 Add turmeric, black pepper, cumin, coriander, red chili, cilantro, green chili, potato, bread, salt, Worcestershire sauce, vinegar, and egg.
 Mix with hands until well mixed.
 Transfer to refrigerator and allow the mixture to rest for about ten minutes.